Parable #41. Invitation to a Wedding Banquet (Kingdom of Heaven):

 The Marriage that can Never Fail!

 The Holy One of Israel refused to do a ‘retry’ on Israel’s perfectly living up to saving herself by perfectly obeying all of His Torah (the first marital agreement).
-Rather, Adonai wanted to remarry Israel under the Chuppah of His own righteous works.
+Rather, Adonai Elohei Yisra’el wanted to remarry (His bride) Israel under the Chuppah of His own righteous works.
 Therefore, the Holy One sent the Messiah into the world armed with a second marital agreement (Jeremiah 31:31):

 The Unilateral Plan of the Holy One:

-The unilateral plan of the Holy One was for His bride Israel to become dependent upon the redemptive ministry of His Son, the Suffering Messiah Ben Joseph.
-Once the redemption of Israel was complete the Father would give to His Bride the Gift of the Indwelling Presence of His own (omnipresent) Spirit to perfect His Bride.
+The unilateral plan of the Holy One is for His bride Israel to become dependent upon the redemptive ministry of His Son, His beloved Suffering Messiah Ben Yosef.
+Once the *redemption of Israel is complete the Father will give to His Bride the Gift of the Indwelling Presence of His own (omnipresent) Spirit to perfect His Bride.
 Then we would be perfected in righteousness from the Inside-out by the steadfast, gracious, perfect works of His own Spirit; the works of the Spirit of Grace (Ruach Ha-Chesed) and the Spirit of Truth (Ruach Ha-Emet).
 The perfection of Israel being complete on the day of the return of Messiah and the resurrection of the righteous.

-In this Way (HaDerekh), Adonai could ‘fix’ His own marriage without having to wait for His estranged bride (Israel) to ‘earn’ the right to be remarried; which Adonai knew full-well from experience was never going to happen.
-Therefore, Adonai is saying to every Jewish man, woman, and child:
+In this Way (HaDerekh), Adonai (our G-d) could ‘fix’ His own marriage without having to wait for His estranged bride (Israel) to ‘earn’ the right to be remarried; which Adonai knew full-well from experience was never going to happen.
+Therefore, Adonai (our G-d) is saying to every Jewish man, woman, and child: